kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 - `traceability_link` is a general-purpose relationship table connecting a source entity to a target entity.
 - Typical relationship types are `IMPLEMENTED_BY`, `ASSESSED_BY`, `VERIFIED_BY`, and `MITIGATED_BY`.
-- Because these are polymorphic references, `source_entity_id` and `target_entity_id` may not have physical FKs to the target business tables.
+- Because these are polymorphic references, `source_entity_id` and `target_entity_id` have no physical FKs to the target business tables.
 Validity for each type must be checked at the application layer.
+- Duplicate combinations of project, source type/ID, target type/ID, and relationship type are not allowed among non-deleted traceability links.

 ---